Tetrax-10/imdb-tmdb-letterboxd-linker/README.md

-# imdb-tmdb-linker
+# IMDb TMDB Linker

-Opens the corresponding IMDB/TMDB/Letterboxd movie/tv page in just one click.
-Also adds the ability to see IMDB ratings on TMDB and Letterboxd pages.
+Opens the corresponding IMDb, TMDB, or Letterboxd page for movies, TV shows and people with a single click.
+Additionally, it also displays IMDb ratings on both TMDB and Letterboxd pages.

 ## Installation